rodneyshupe/Cookbook/Recipes/Sides/QuickPickledRadishAndPear.rst

 Ingredients
 -----------

 - 1 cup rice wine vinegar
 - 1/2 cup sugar
--  1 tablespooon kosher salt
+- 1 tablespoon kosher salt
 - 2 Korean radishes (or 1 daikon), peeled and sliced into thin rounds about 1/16-inch thick (use a mandoline if you have one)
 - 2 Asian pears, peeled, cored, quartered, and sliced into thin rounds about 1/16-inch thick (use a mandoline if you have one)

 Directions
 ----------